wp-plugins/wordpress-simple-survey/readme.txt

 == Changelog ==

+= 2.0.3 =
+* Inserted code to prevent errors on foreach for uninitialized variables

 = 2.0.2 =
 * Reluctantly added ability to turn of properly imported jQuery do to harded imports in poorly written themes and plugins.
 API?
 What's that?